christophpickl/allfit/README.md

 * disable open website button if prototype selected
 * also render year, if it is not this year!
-* when click on "visited workouts", no details shown?! (also check if exception is displayed!)
+* BUG? when click on "visited workouts", no details shown?! (also check if exception is displayed!)
-* new window: list of partner (filters applicable, e.g. yet visited)
+* BUG? duplicate workouts shown in table?! (although count is correct...)
-* use up full vertical space (make some parts grow; notes)
+* ad workout details (right hand side): use up full vertical space (make some parts grow; notes)
 * UI BUG: h-space flickers! fix widths! (when images/notes have/have no scrollbars)
 * only show date filter days for days where there are workouts (maybe also display total number of workouts that day, as in: "Wed 25.3.
 (513)")
+* fetch usage: https://api.one.fit/v2/en-nl/members/usage; display how many credits in total/left (date range until; how many days left)

 ### Medium

-* make application start-able also when there is no internet connection
+* search-filter for rating
+* tornadofx UI tests
 * render distance in km to my place (calculate via google during sync)
-* search-filter for rating
-* make work parallel fetch delay time dependent on amount of items (e.g. when 10k workouts, then every 5 secs, when 1k workouts, every 2 secs)
 * adjust column sizes in table
 * UI any clickable element with blue rounded background color
-* PROD to DEV copier: delete DEV files, copy over relevant PROD files, change dates for all workouts (add necessary days to all existing data)
-* fetch usage: https://api.one.fit/v2/en-nl/members/usage; display how many credits in total/left (date range until; how many days left)
 * improve sync dialog:
   * how many partners/workouts (left, report on interval); show progress with progress bar as total amount is known
   * show report at the end: X foo inserted, Y bar deleted
 * get sure, sync also updates checkins/reservations; besides updating spots left (necessary for registration)

+### Low

+* make application start-able also when there is no internet connection
+* PROD to DEV copier: delete DEV files, copy over relevant PROD files, change dates for all workouts (add necessary days to all existing data)
+* partners window, filter capability
+* make work parallel fetch delay time dependent on amount of items (e.g. when 10k workouts, then every 5 secs, when 1k workouts, every 2 secs)

 ### Future